Duke of Edinburgh Award

 For the Gold Award, participants also have to complete a residential project.

-Most girls in the Sixth Form go through the formal process of submitting a letter of application and attending an interview for a position of responsibility in Study One, the team of senior prefects.
-This is a valuable experience for all girls, whether or not they are awarded a position.
+Most students in Sixth Form go through the formal process of submitting a letter of application and attending an interview for a position of responsibility in Study One, the team of senior prefects.
+This is a valuable experience whether or not they are awarded a position.
 Leadership training is provided both for Study One and for all Sixth Formers.

 Leiths Certificate in Food and Wine